Willson Contreras Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in the league with a collective 7.5 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in MLB.

-- The Rockies' 5.55 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies have a 5.31 team ERA that ranks 24th across all league pitching staffs.

-- Rockies pitchers combine to give up 12 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Rockies pitchers combine to allow 12 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Marquez (1-1) makes the start for the Rockies, his third of the season.
+- Freeland (2-0) pitches for the Rockies to make his third start of the season.

-- His most recent appearance came on Wednesday against the Los Angeles Dodgers, when the right-hander went 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- The left-hander last pitched on Thursday against the Washington Nationals, when he went 6 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.